bukka/php-crypto/docs/hash.md

-context which means that if `Hash::update` is called again, then the context is reinitialized - the result is the same like creating a new object using the same algorithm and then call `Hash::update` on it.
+context which means that if `Hash::update` is called again, then the context is reinitialized - the result is the same like creating a new object using the same algorithm and then calling `Hash::update` on it.

-If the hash object has not been updated, then the result will be a hash for the empty string.
+If the `Hash` object has not been updated, then the result will be a hash for an empty string.

 ##### *Parameters*